Dry pipe fire sprinkler system in Chicago area

 A monthly inspection might include a close look at the dry pipe valve, trim, enclosure and other related component.
 Inspectors look for physical damage and ensure that all trim valves are in the right position (open or closed).
 Inspectors will also look for intermediate chamber leaks in their monthly inspection.
 This is also a prime opportunity to repair or replace any damaged gauges.
 For instance, most inspectors will recalibrate or replace gauges that aren’t accurate within three percent.

-Valley Fire Protection is the go-to inspection and testing professional in Chicago, whether it’s a monthly, annual or five-year service.
-With a certified team of professionals utilizing the expertise that they’ve gained over many years of servicing dry pipe systems, Valley can thoroughly inspect and test systems throughout the Chicago region and offer clients the assurance that their system will operate as needed when called upon.
+Shamrock Fire Protection company is the go-to inspection and testing professional in Chicago, whether it’s a monthly, annual or five-year service.
+With a certified team of professionals utilizing the expertise that they’ve gained over many years of servicing dry pipe systems, we can thoroughly inspect and test systems throughout the Chicago region and offer clients the assurance that their system will operate as needed when called upon.

 Dry pipe fire sprinkler maintenance